AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/mftf.md

 ## Error tolerance during generation

-Starting from version 3.2.0, MFTF will not fail right away when encountering generation errors.
+Starting from version 3.2.0, the Functional Testing Framework will not fail right away when encountering generation errors.
-Instead, MFTF will generate as many tests and suites as it can, log errors to `mftf.log`, and exit with a non-zero generation status.
+Instead, the Functional Testing Framework will generate as many tests and suites as it can, log errors to `mftf.log`, and exit with a non-zero generation status.

 Note:

 - Not all errors are tolerable at generation.
 For example, schema validation errors, parser errors, and WebApi authentication errors will cause `hard` failures, with no tests or suites being generated.
 - Error tolerance in generation is meant to help local test development and testing and is expected to be run locally.
-All generation errors must be fixed in order to use other framework functionality, pass static checks, and to deliver MFTF tests.
+All generation errors must be fixed in order to use other framework functionality, pass static checks, and to deliver test.

 ## Reference